datajerk/ctf-write-ups/dc2020q/mooodem/README.md

 print(_.decode("unicode_escape"))
 ```

 Either exploit is selectable by moving `#`.
-Both start with overflowing the buffer with `0x106` bytes, the overwriting the return address with the address in the _Show Random Quote_ function.
+Both start with overflowing the buffer with `0x106` bytes, then overwriting the return address with the address in the _Show Random Quote_ function.
 In the first case the pointer to `FLAG.TXT` is our _name_, whereas in the second case it's on the stack.

 Running this locally outputs: